Toshiba to sell part of chip business, puts overseas nuclear ops under review

 Foxconn founder Terry Gou wants to build up the company's advanced big-screen display business and the integration of chips, camera, storage, streaming will be key, said one person familiar with the company, adding he would "not be surprised" to see Foxconn start talks with industry players including Toshiba.

-A representative for Foxconn, formally known as Hon Hai Precision Industry Co (2317.TW), had no immediate comment.
+A representative for Foxconn, formally known as Hon Hai Precision Industry Co, had no immediate comment.

-(Reporting by Makiko Yamazaki and Taiga Uranaka; Additional reporting by Umesh Desai in Hong Kong, Junko Fujita and Taro Fuse in Tokyo, JR Wu in Taipei; Editing by Edwina Gibbs)
+(Additional reporting by Umesh Desai in Hong Kong, Junko Fujita and Taro Fuse in Tokyo, JR Wu in Taipei)